nguyjtra/Sign-language-to-communicate-with-people-with-disabilities./README.md

 The goal is to develop a tool that can help bridge the communication gap for the deaf and speech-impaired community by enabling potential real-time translation of sign language.
 This project serves as a proof-of-concept for assistive tools in classrooms, public spaces, and mobile apps.

 ## 📊 Dataset

-Our dataset consists of **over 20,000 static images** used for training and testing.
+Our task is to build a system that can analyze an image of a hand gesture and predict the character it represents.
+For this project, we will be focusing on a sample of 5 letters: **V, L, E, F, and B**.
+Using over 2,700 training images and nearly 300 testing images (dataset consists of **over 20,000 static images**),

+## 🔬 Methodology
 * The data is organized into **labeled folders** that match each alphabet letter gesture.
 * We believe this dataset is highly suitable for image classification tasks within computer vision.